SymbOS: File system management

 SymbOS supports the file systems CP/M, AMSDOS, and File Allocation Table (FAT) 12-16-32, on all platforms.
-With the last one, SymbOS can address mass storage devices with a capacity of up to 128 GB.
+For the latter, SymbOS can address mass storage devices with a capacity of up to 128 GB.
 Also, the ability to administer files with a size of up to 2 GB is uncommon for an 8-bit system.
-Because of the FAT support data exchange with other computers is quite easy, as most 32 and 64 bit operating systems do support the three FAT file systems.
+FAT support allows easy data exchange with other computers, as most 32 and 64 bit operating systems support the three FAT file systems.

 Interface

 The graphical user interface (GUI) of SymbOS works in a fully object-oriented manner.
 The look and feel mimics that of Microsoft Windows.
 It contains the well-known task bar with the clock and the "start" menu and can open up to 32 windows that can be moved, resized and scrolled.
 The whole system is written in optimized assembly language, meaning that the GUI runs as fast as the host machine supports.

 Content of a window is defined with "controls" that are primitive GUI elements such as sliders, check boxes, text lines, buttons or graphics.
 The background or invisible areas of a window don't need to be saved in a separate bitmap buffer.
 If an area needs to be restored on the display, its contents will be redrawn instead.
-This makes SymbOS GUI much more memory-friendly compared to most other 8-bit GUIs.